-- Sit-ups: They are not recommended for the elderly due to the stress on the back and neck.
+- Sit-ups: We do not recommend them to the elderly because of the stress on the back and neck.

 - Toe Touches: This exercise puts too much pressure on the lower back.

-- Deep Squats: Not recommended due to excessive weight on the knees.
+- Deep Squats: Not recommended because of excessive weight on the knees.

 - Bench Press: The force on the shoulders may cause injuries in older individuals.

 - Leg Press: Places too much pressure on the knees, usually already weak in the elderly.

 - Deadlift: Most seniors could not withstand the force on the lower back.

 - Rock Climbing: While you may benefit from being outdoors, this is a risky activity that puts too much pressure on your shoulders, knees, and core.